Freddicus/blinks-game-01/README.md

 ## About Me

 Hello!
 I'm a professional software engineer and an amateur game designer.
+I even registered _Freddicus Game Studios, LLC_ in my state with lofty hopes.
 What could go wrong? 😂 I live in Northern NJ with my wife and two children.
-I have _Freddicus Game Studios, LLC_ registered in NJ, and I would consider releasing the game under that LLC if given the opportunity.
+I would love to be considered by Move38 for an official release.

 ## Further Discussion